Hisense Partners With Black Myth: Wukong To Elevate The Gaming Experience With A New Game Play Feature

-QINGDAO, China, Aug.
-19, 2024 /PRNewswire/ -- Hisense, a global leader in consumer Electronics and appliances, announced its global gaming partnership with the highly anticipated action role-playing game (RPG), Black Myth: Wukong.
+(MENAFN- GlobeNewsWire - Nasdaq) JOHANNESBURG, Aug.
+20, 2024 (GLOBE NEWSWIRE) -- Hisense, a global leader in consumer Electronics and appliances, announced its global gaming partnership with the highly anticipated action role-playing game (RPG), Black Myth: Wukong.
 Launching alongside the game's global release today, an exclusive Black Myth: Wukong picture mode is introduced across selected Hisense TVs to elevate the gaming experience.

 Hisense ULED Mini-LED U7 and QLED E7 PRO TVs are the official recommended TVs for Black Myth: Wukong